ubinfie/ubinfie.github.io/_posts/2024-10-15-anaconda-defaults.md

 Done!

+### Dangerous: Conda/Miniconda

+It's tricky to fully decouple your usage from `defaults` due to hard coding of the defaults channel in the `conda` code base.

+The conda developers have [deprecated](https://github.com/conda/conda/pull/14288) the implicit adding `defaults` and [are moving to remove it completely](https://github.com/conda/conda/issues/14217).

+The safest option is to install the `conda-forge` distribution.
+This has the added benefit of installing `mamba` from the beginning and it is also the [recommended method](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) by the `mamba` devs.

+During the writing of this post, a colleague could not stop their `miniconda` installation from using the `defaults` channel, even when `defaults` was not in the channels list.
+After testing, several people also observed the same issue.
+We (thanks James and Helena) eventually tracked the bug to (we think) the `miniconda` + `libmamba` solver.

+To test your setup, remove the `defaults` channel (see above) try to install `fonts-anaconda`, which is accessible only via `defaults`.
+Warning: this will access the Anaconda defaults channel!
+Also check to see if you are using the `classic` or `libmamba` solver by running `conda config --show | grep "solver:"`

+It is far simpler to install `miniforge3`.

 ### Protecting against `defaults` channel

 It's possible to protect users of your pipelines/tools by including `nodefaults` channel in a `conda.yaml` file.
 For example: